 trunk/or the stable tag directory) after a version number change.

-The WordPress.org Plugin Directory updates every few minutes, however it may take longer for your changes to appear, depending on how deep the queue is.
+The WordPress.org Plugin Directory updates every few minutes.
+However, it may take longer for your changes to appear depending on the size of the update queue.

 Nope, sorry.
 You can add svn externals to your repository, but they won’t get added to the downloadable zip file.